degaart/scalable-font2/libsfn/README.md

 I would recommend static dependencies under Windows, and dynamic under Linux (and other POSIX systems with decent package management for shared libraries).

-To exclude importing foreign font formats alltogether and support just SSFN and ASC (no need for libimagequant nor freetype2), then use
+To exclude importing foreign font formats altogether and just support SSFN and ASC (no need for libimagequant nor freetype2), then use
 ```
 $ USE_NOFOREIGN=1 make libsfn.a